rangv/MSReady2018/04DAIDP308/README.md

 Milestone 2 complete!

-## Milestone 3: Deploy IoT Edge AI module using Kubernetes
+## **Milestone 3: Deploy IoT Edge AI module using Kubernetes**

 ### Standup an AKS cluster
->If you have completed these steps as part of the pre-work, you can move on to the next step.
+>If you have completed these steps as part of the pre-work, you can move on to the next step (Verify cluster creation).

 1. Open [https://shell.azure.com](shell.azure.com) in a new browser tab, and enter the following commands in the Bash prompt.